jakebalek25/jakebalek25.github.io/_posts/2024-05-13-Hitting-Runner-Second-No-Outs.md

   - Chicago Cubs
 ---

-Today, while I was watching the Chicago Cubs play the Pittsburgh Pirates, I couldn't help but think about how hitters approach situations when there is a runner on second base with no outs.
+Yesterday, watching the Chicago Cubs play the Pittsburgh Pirates, I couldn't help but think about how hitters approach situations when there is a runner on second base with no outs.
 Is it different in extra innings versus during the regularly scheduled 9 innings?
 What counts do hitters attack in?
 Do hitters bunt or do they swing for the fences and what is the success rate of either scoring or moving a runner over?
 ![Illustration of Corbin Carroll's Success](/images/corbincarroll_post_image.png)